Davosthecool/how_many_jumps/README.md

 The goal of this application is to aim how many redirection within Wikipedia's pages you need to go from the first one to the second one

+There is multiples endpoints in this project :
+- Crawling, the endpoint that will crawl a Wikipedia page and store the data in a SQLite database, without this data, the application won't work

+- Game, the endpoint that will take two Wikipedia pages and ask you how many jumps you need to go from the first one to the second one

+# Crawling

 ## Requirements

 Python 3.12 OR docker